jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **It's a Prison**
 When the character in “prison” turns face up, the player who used Alcatraz decides which row on its original side it goes back to.

+Armor
+Set: The Utopia Battles
+**Psionic Exoskeleton**
+**Psionic Exoskeleton** is a combat power, but its effect lasts for the rest of the turn.

 # Arnim Zola (MC)
 Set: Crossover
 **ESP Box**